bhu1-103/environmental-lighting/README.md

-Scripts I made to experiment with current technology and my WiZ light bulb
+Scripts I made to experiment with new technology and my WiZ light bulb

 # environmental-lighting